cloudnative-pg/docs/versioned_docs/version-1.25/operator_capability_levels.md

 experience for managing large scale data storage in cloud-native environments.
 Support for temporary tablespaces is also included.

-### Customizable Startup, Liveness, and Readiness Probes
+### Startup, Liveness, and Readiness Probes

 CloudNativePG configures startup, liveness, and readiness probes for PostgreSQL containers, which are managed by the Kubernetes kubelet.
-These probes interact with the `/startupz`, `/healthz`, and `/readyz` endpoints exposed by the instance manager's web server to monitor the Pod's health and readiness.
+These probes interact with the `/healthz` and `/readyz` endpoints exposed by the instance manager's web server to monitor the Pod's health and readiness.

+The startup and liveness probes use the `pg_isready` utility.
+A Pod is considered healthy if `pg_isready` returns an exit code of 0 (indicating the server is accepting connections) or 1 (indicating the server is rejecting connections, such as during startup).

+The readiness probe executes a simple SQL query (`;`) to verify that the PostgreSQL server is ready to accept client connections.

 All probes are configured with default settings but can be fully customized to meet specific needs, allowing for fine-tuning to align with your environment and workloads.

-For detailed configuration options and advanced usage, refer to the [Postgres instance manager](instance_manager.md) documentation.

 ### Rolling deployments